Smeet97Kathiria/codex-logbook/README.md

 ## Dashboard Tour

-The dashboard is designed for fast scanning across projects and deep inspection inside a single project.
-Screenshots below keep the owner/path context visible while masking project-name suffixes for public sharing.
+The overview is for scanning everything quickly.
+The project page is for digging into one Codex workspace when something looks expensive, noisy, or unusually tool-heavy.

 <p align="center">
   <img src="assets/screenshots/codex-logbook-project-summary.png" width="1000" alt="Codex Logbook project analytics summary">